wp-plugins/smooth-dynamic-slider/Readme.txt

 <li>Manage images height, width and slider interval.</li>
 <li>Full control over the looks thru the Settings Panel.</li>
 <li>No Need Of Knowledge of PHP, HTML or CSS.
 But for those having knowledge can easly modify or customize.</li>
-<li>Uninstall the plugin, to remove this plugin directory, images and drop related tabel from database.</li>
 </ul>

 == Installation ==